behrouzz/iers/README.md

 ## Quick start

-Let's get parameters for the *Julian Date' 2460556.5 and print the results.
+Let's get parameters for the *Julian Date* 2460556.5 and print the results.

 ```python
 from iers import EOP